-Brakes (See page 8-16 for details)
+Brakes (See page 8-15 for details)

-Brake lever and brake pedal Check for correct free play in the front brake lever and rear brake pedal.
-Make sure they are working properly.
-Check the brakes at low speed shortly after starting out.
-If the free play is incorrect, adjust it.
+Brake lever and brake pedal Check for correct free play in the front brake lever and rear brake pedal and adjust if necessary.
+Make sure the brakes are working properly by checking at low speed shortly after starting out.